Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Introduction

 Taking a stochastic view of the disturbance process, \citet{altaha2023distributionally} proposes a distributionally robust approach to regret optimal control, where causal linear controllers are designed to minimize the \textit{worst-case expected regret} over a type-2 Wasserstein ball of disturbance distributions.
 Focusing on the finite-horizon setting, the resulting minimax optimal control problem is shown to admit an equivalent reformulation as a semidefinite program whose size scales polynomially with the control horizon.
 This framework was further extended to the partially observed setting in \citep{hajar2023wasserstein} and to the infinite-horizon setting in \citep{kargin2024wasserstein, kargininfinite}.

 \textbf{Main Contributions:} In this paper, we consider the design of distributionally robust regret optimal controllers for the finite-horizon setting using a novel class of ambiguity sets that consist of distributions with Euclidean norm-bounded means and Schatten norm-bounded covariance matrices.
-Focusing on causal affine control policies, we leverage the structure of the proposed ambiguity set to reformulate the minimax optimal control problem as a tractable, finite-dimensional convex program that can be interpreted as a linear-quadratic stochastic control problem with Schatten norm-based regularization.
-The proposed framework is shown to generalize the robust regret optimal control framework studied in \citep{sabag2021regret,GoelTAC2023}.
+Focusing on causal affine control policies, we leverage the structure of the proposed ambiguity set to reformulate the minimax optimal control problem as a tractable, finite-dimensional convex program that can be interpreted as a linear-quadratic stochastic control problem with Schatten norm-based regularization of the control policy.
+The proposed framework is also shown to generalize the robust regret optimal control framework studied in \citep{sabag2021regret,GoelTAC2023}.

 While the convex reformulation provided in this paper is shown to admit an equivalent representation as a semidefinite program (SDP), solving large-scale SDPs via interior-point methods can be computationally prohibitive in practice.
-To address this limitation, we develop a dual projected subgradient algorithm to efficiently compute controllers to any desired accuracy.
-Finally, we present numerical experiments showing that, when only a finite training sample from the ground-truth distribution is available for control design, the class of distributionally robust regret optimal controllers proposed in this paper can deliver superior out-of-sample performance compared to other data-driven control design methods in the literature.
+To address this limitation, we develop a projected subgradient algorithm to efficiently compute controllers to any desired accuracy.
+Finally, we present numerical experiments showing that, when only a finite training sample from the ground-truth distribution is available for control design, the class of distributionally robust regret optimal controllers proposed in this paper can deliver superior out-of-sample performance compared to other data-driven control design methods in the literature, such as the distributionally robust methods based on Wasserstein ambiguity sets in \citep{altaha2023distributionally}.